Special Purpose vehicles

 Frequently asked questions

-These vehicles belong either to M, N or O category vehicles having specific technical features in order to perform a function which require special arrangements and or equipment.
+These vehicles belong either to M (passenger vehicles) , N (goods vehicles) or O (trailers) category vehicles having specific technical features in order to perform a function which require special arrangements and or equipment.

-From 29 April 2012 onwards all NEW special purpose M1 vehicles must have proof of type approval before Revenue will register them for use on Irish roads.
-‘Vehicles that are designed and constructed for use by the Defence Forces, Civil Defence, Fire Services or the Gardai’ are exempt from type approval.
+Since 29 April 2012, all NEW special purpose M1 vehicles must have proof of type-approval before Revenue will register them for use on Irish roads.
+The manufacturer may apply for type-approval or individual vehicle approval for vehicles that are designed and constructed for use by the Defence Forces, Civil Defence, Fire Services or the Gardai.

 You will need to contact Revenue who is responsible for vehicle registration in Ireland.